 Agriculture is a key sector of Italy’s multilateral engagement

-Italy spent US$368 million on ODA to agriculture and rural development in 2015.
+Italy spent US$309 million on ODA to agriculture and rural development in 2015.
 This corresponds to 8% of its total ODA, which is slightly above the average spent by other donor countries on this sector.
-Along with food security, agriculture is one of the priority sectors outlined in the programming guidelines for 2015 to 2017, and is likely to be confirmed as a priority in the new guidelines for 2016 to 2018, with a focus on support to small-holder farmers and producer organizations.
+Agriculture, along with food security, is one of the eight priority sectors outlined in the Programming Guidelines and Directions for Italian Development Cooperation 2016-2018, with a focus on rural areas, women empowerment, and support to small-holder farmers and producer organizations.

 As for the rest of its ODA, Italy channels large shares of its ODA to agriculture and rural development through multilateral organizations.
 This includes the EU, the World Bank, and the Rome-based organizations of the UN working on agriculture and related issues.
 Contributions through the EU represented 41% of Italy’s total ODA to agriculture and rural development in 2015.
 Eight percent of bilateral ODA to agriculture went through the World Bank’s International Development Association (IDA).
 Italy also maintains close relationships with the Rome-based UN organizations working on agriculture and related issues, namely the Food and Agriculture Organization (FAO), the International Fund for Agriculture Development (IFAD), and the World Food Programme (WFP).
 IFAD was the second-largest recipient of Italy’s ODA to agriculture and rural development (8%), and the FAO received 4%.
 Italy has traditionally been a large funder of these organizations.
 It also supports research and development on agriculture through participation in the Consultative Group for International Agricultural Research (CGIAR) partnership.
 Funding levels to CGIAR have remained relatively stable in the past three years, around US$2-3 million per year.